jshakes/jshakespeare2019/content/posts/2020-12-05-console-log.md

 {{< figure class="post__figure--medium" src="/post_images/osx-console.gif" alt="A screenshot of the OSX Console application" caption="The OSX Console application" >}}

-The definition of a console as a software feature comes from the early days of computing, when a user interacted with a computer mainframe (which was often very large and possibly located in another room or building) via an array of controls set in a desk.
+The definition of console as a software feature comes from the early days of computing, when a user interacted with a computer mainframe (which was often very large and possibly located in another room or building) via an array of controls set in a desk.

 {{< figure class="post__figure--medium" src="/post_images/ibm7090.jpg" alt="A man in a white shirt pressing a button on a 1960's IBM computer console" caption="A meteorologist at the console of the IBM 7090 electronic computer in the Joint Numerical Weather Prediction Unit in 1965.
 Image credit: [Wikimedia Commons](https://commons.wikimedia.org/wiki/File:IBM_7090_console_used_by_a_meteorologist,_1965.jpg)" >}}